 The Doctor of Ministry (D.Min.)
 Program is a non-residential program aimed at developing ministerial leadership and public leaders at an advanced level.
 Courses are taught through intensives over a two year period.
 Students then take one to three years to complete their dissertation project.
 Student have a choice of two concentrations.

 The Master of Divinity (M.Div.)
-Program is a three-year course of study to prepare men and women for church and pastoral leadership.
+Program is a three-year course of full-time study (12 to 15 credits per semester) to prepare men and women for church and pastoral leadership.